NON-STATE ACTORS IN EDUCATION

 Textbooks and learning materials: No information was found.

-Teaching profession: All teachers must apply to the Teacher Registration Committee to receive state approval to work at a school following the professional requirements following the 2020 Teacher Registration Regulations.
-The Director of Education must keep a register of all teachers registered.
+Teaching profession: All teachers must apply to the Teacher Registration Committee for approval to work at a school in accordance with the 2020 Teacher Registration Regulations.
+The Director of Education must keep a register of all teachers.

-Corporal punishment: In Kiribati, corporal punishment is not acceptable under any circumstances.
-Any school staff member who commits an offense or administers corporal punishment to a student is liable to a monetary or imprisonment conviction.
+Corporal punishment: Corporal punishment is prohibited under all circumstances in Kiribati.
+Any staff member who administers corporal punishment to a student is liable to a monetary fine or imprisonment.

-Other safety measures and COVID-19: The 2013 Education Act establishes that any school principal, in the view of an immediate risk to the school's health or safety or students, has the authority to close the schools temporarily.
-Additionally, in the case of a student carrying a contagious disease, the principal may direct the student not to attend the school.
-The Education Sector Contingency Plan for COVID-19 in Kiribati provides four outcomes, including developing a system of learning continuity, appropriate services and measures for reopening schools, and strengthening the resilience of the education system against future emergencies.
+Other safety measures and COVID-19: If there is an immediate risk to the school's health or safety or students, the school principal has the authority to close the school temporarily.
+The Education Sector Contingency Plan for COVID-19 in Kiribati aims to develop a system of learning continuity and strengthen the resilience of the education system against future emergencies.

 Equitable access